-Long-Term Management Required by Site
+Table 1-1 Long-Term Management Required by Site

-Site Site Name Media DD-Identified Contaminant Long-Term Management LUC Description Frequency Duration Soil/sediment DRO, RRO None - - - 3 Fuel Pump House Groundwater DRO, RRO LUC Deed Notice: Shallow groundwater is not a reasonable potential future drinking water source and is not suitable for drinking water.
-Deed Notice will be filed as part of remedy construction. - Soil DRO None - - - 6 Drum Field Groundwater Arsenic, barium, cadmium, lead, nickel, zinc LUC Deed Notice: Shallow groundwater is not a reasonable potential future drinking water source and is not suitable for drinking water.
-Deed Notice will be filed as part of remedy construction. - Groundwater RRO, chromium, lead, nickel LUC Deed Notice: Shallow groundwater is not a reasonable potential future drinking water source and is not suitable for drinking water.
-Deed Notice will be filed as part of remedy construction. - Soil DRO, arsenic, chromium, lead None - - - Sediment Chromium, PCBs None - - - 7 Cargo Beach Road Landfill ndfill cap - LUC Deed Notice: Prevent future building construction or excavation that could disturb the cap or within the immediate vicinity of the site.
-Deed Notice will be filed as part of remedy construction. - Periodic review - Initial periodic (annual) visual m Landfill cap visual inspection - Periodic of the capped area for settlemer erosion was conducted for five y and completed in 2015.
-Addition monitoring will be conducted per for up to 30 years as deemed ne based on the results of previous inspections.
-Maintenance - As needed based on periodic review As needed based on periodic re 8 POL Spill Sediment Sediment DRO DRO LUC Deed Notice: Area should not be used for residential land use without additional investigation and/ or cleanup.
-Deed Notice will be filed as part of remedy construction. - Monitoring - Five-year intervals 30 years or until RAOs are met Periodic review - Five-year intervals Until RAOs are met
+Site Site Name Media DD-Identified Contaminant Long-Term Management LUC Description Frequency Duration Notes Soil/sediment DRO, RRO None - - - - 3 Fuel Pump House Groundwater DRO, RRO LUC Deed Notice: Shallow groundwater is not a reasonable potential future drinking water source and is not suitable for drinking water.
+Deed Notice will be filed as part of remedy construction. - - Soil DRO None - - - - 6 Drum Field Groundwater Arsenic, barium, cadmium, lead, nickel, zinc LUC Deed Notice: Shallow groundwater is not a reasonable potential future drinking water source and is not suitable for drinking water.
+Deed Notice will be filed as part of remedy construction. - - Groundwater RRO, chromium, lead, nickel LUC Deed Notice: Shallow groundwater is not a reasonable potential future drinking water source and is not suitable for drinking water.
+Deed Notice will be filed as part of remedy construction. - - Soil DRO, arsenic, chromium, lead None - - - - Sediment Chromium, PCBs None - - - - 7 Cargo Beach Road Landfill L LUC Deed Notice: Prevent future building construction or excavation that could disturb the cap or within the immediate vicinity of the site.
+Deed Notice will be filed as part of remedy construction. - - Periodic review - Initial periodic (annual) visual monitoring Landfill cap Landfill cap visual inspection - Periodic of the capped area for settlement and erosion was conducted for five years and completed in 2015.
+Additional visual monitoring will be conducted periodically for up to 30 years as deemed necessary based on the results of previous site inspections.
+Maintenance - As needed based on periodic review As needed based on periodic review - 8 POL Spill Sediment LUC Deed Notice: Area should not be used for residential land use without additional investigation and/ or cleanup.
+Deed Notice will be filed as part of remedy construction. - LUCs will be implemented by conducting additional sediment sampling to delineate the location and extent of residual sediment contamination, providing a map of the site to the landowner, and recording a Deed Notice that this area should not be used for residential land use without additional investigation and/ or cleanup.
+Monitoring - Five-year intervals 30 years or until RAOs are met The initial monitoring period of three years was completed in 2010, 2011, and 2012.
+The periodic review completed in 2014 determined additional monitoring was necessary.
+Periodic review - Five-year intervals Until RAOs are met Any change in land use will trigger a review.